Aaron-Pierce/TeenyTinyRaytracer/README.md

 It just renders spheres and a few different types of light, without shadows.
-I always wanted to write some kind of 3D graphical thing, so I finally took an afternon and did it.
+I always wanted to write some kind of 3D graphical thing, so I finally took an afternoon and did it.

 # Some outputted scenes